 - Whenever your child does volunteer work, try to get a written recommendation

 And show your child how to keep a file of such important items.
 Although I don’t think these extracurriculars are as important as grades and scores (and a certain passion for a particular subject), they sometimes add a little to one’s college application, not to mention the child’s own personal growth.

-Keep essays written in English class and similar classes to draw on for college essays.
+- Keep essays written for classes to draw on for college essays